How to Invest in Stocks

-- Potential for above-average returns compared to general stock market benchmark
+- They have potential for above-average returns compared to the general stock market benchmark.

-- Professionally and actively managed by portfolio managers
+- They’re professionally and actively managed by portfolio managers.

-- Higher fees than most ETFs.
+- They have higher fees than most ETFs.
 Canada has some of the highest mutual fund fees in the world.

 - Mutual fund investors must buy or sell units of the fund directly with the fund company, not the stock market.
 Unlike stock and ETF prices which change throughout the trading day, a fund’s unit price, called NAV (net asset value) is only calculated once a day after the markets close.
 If you want to trade units, your order will go through on the following day, when the price may be higher or lower than the previous day.
 This makes mutual funds less efficient for investors who trade frequently.

-- Less tax-efficient than stocks or ETFs because mutual fund holders are obligated to receive capital gains payouts annually—whether they want them or not—and must pay tax on them.
+- They’re less tax-efficient than stocks or ETFs because mutual fund holders are obligated to receive capital gains payouts annually—whether they want them or not—and must pay tax on them.
 (Individual stock and ETFs owners can trigger tax when they, not the fund managers, choose.)

 - Surveys show that most active managers do not consistently outperform the market after fees.